ianadiwibowo/bookshelf/README.md

 # Bookshelf

 Bookshelf is a web app to record the book you've read.
-Actually this is just me trying out Hanami.
+Actually this is just me trying out Ruby on Hanami.

 ## Setup